richard9106/project-1/README.md

 * As an image editor.

-## Issues found during site development

---

 # Testing

 ## Functionality testing

- I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
+ I used Google Chrome web developer tools and Responsively app for testing and solving problems with responsiveness and style issues.

- [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) extension to chrome browser was very helpful.
+ [Responsively App](https://responsively.app/)was very helpful to see diferent screen sizes.

 ## Compatibility testing

  Site was tested across multiple virtual mobile devices and browsers.
-I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.
+I checked all supported devices in Mozilla, Edge and Google Chrome developer tools.

- I tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's, Lenovo smartphone with Android 7, Google pixel 3 with Android 11.
+ I tested on hardware devices such as: hp DeskTop with Windows, samsung smartphone with Android 7.

 ## User stories testing